informatom/mercator/README.md

 Installing as a service on a production system:
 * Create an init script, like the one in @/materials/delayed_job@ in @/etc/init.d@ and make it executable (755).
+* Don't forget to restart the process, when new code that could be run in background, has been deployed, the app is still running, otherwise.

+### Palava

+We depend on palava (https://palava.tv/, https://github.com/palavatv)
+* Install redis.
+  @sudo apt-get install redis-server@
+* Restrict to local access in @/etc/redis/redis.conf@:
+  @bind 127.0.0.1@

+* Checkout the mercator-palava repo and install the gems required:
+  @bundle install@

 ### Icecat Integration